ipshitag/learning-journey/README.md

 ---

 ## What's Inside? 📂
-- **Everyday Learnings:** 📝 Notes on new concepts, ideas, and skills explored each day.
+- **Everyday Learnings:** 📝 Notes on new concepts, ideas, thoughts and skills explored each day.
 - **Vocabulary:** 📚 Words encountered daily, along with their meanings and example sentences.
 - **Review Tracker:** ⏰ A spaced repetition schedule to reinforce memory retention.